datalimited/ensembles/text/ms.md

 derive a best estimate.

-Ensemble models are widely used in the climate sciences, where thousands of models are combined across different structural ...
+Ensemble models are widely used in the climate sciences, where thousands of models with varying structural combined across different structural ...
 The idea behind ensemble models forms the backbone of many machine learning methods.
 For example...

 In fisheries science, a common problem is estimating the status of an exploited